LASU to conduct make-up examinations for External System Students - Nigeria Today

 By Dayo Adesulu

-Authorities of Lagos State University(LASU), Friday said it will conduct make-up examinations for External System Students (ESS) who failed their courses and those having issues with missing results.
+Authorities of Lagos State University(LASU), has said it will conduct make-up examinations for External System Students (ESS) who failed their courses and those having issues with missing results.

 In a release made available to Vanguard, its Acting Head, Centre for Information, Press and Public Relations, Mr Ademola Adekoya said: “The External System has concluded arrangements to conduct make-up examinations for all courses yet to be passed by students or students with outstanding/missing results.”